 The brief argues: "The unconstitutional individual mandate is the essential component of the ACA’s reforms to the health insurance and health care markets, as the Federal Government has conceded.
 Congress would not have passed the ACA absent the individual mandate.
 Without the individual mandate, the ACA’s remaining provisions cannot function properly.
 Thus, the unconstitutional individual mandate is not severable from the ACA, and the entire Act must be invalidated."

-As you already know, we are deeply involved in challenging ObamaCare and in our own federal lawsuit, we have appealed a decision by a federal appeals court to the Supreme Court, asking the high court to consider the appeal separately or hold it until the health care cases now before it are decided.
+As you already know, we are deeply involved in challenging ObamaCare and in our own federal lawsuit, we have appealed a decision by a federal appeals court to the Supreme Court, asking the high Court to consider the appeal separately or hold it until the health care cases now before it are decided.

-In addition to the amicus brief we filed today, we're preparing to file amicus briefs next month with the high court focusing on several other issues tied to ObamaCare.
+In addition to the amicus brief we filed today, we're preparing to file amicus briefs next month with the high Court focusing on several other issues tied to ObamaCare.
 We will argue that the Anti-Injunction Act, which prohibits a lawsuit from stopping a tax before it has been imposed, does not apply to ObamaCare.
 And, in a separate brief, we will address why the individual mandate is unconstitutional.
-The high court will hear oral arguments on the challenges to ObamaCare during a three-day period in March.
+The high Court will hear oral arguments on the challenges to ObamaCare during a three-day period in March.

 This filing comes as a growing number of Americans understand that ObamaCare is not what the nation needs or deserves.
-A majority of Americans continues to consistently reject this troubling health care law and nearly 70% say the federal government lacks the authority to mandate the purchase of health insurance.
+A majority of Americans continue to consistently reject this troubling health care law and nearly 70% say the federal government lacks the authority to mandate the purchase of health insurance.